 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like clumping in the chest here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here clumping in the chest is often associated with constipation, bitter taste in the mouth and coughing of copious thick yellow sputum in the pattern “Phlegm Heat in the Lungs”.
+For instance here clumping in the chest is often associated with constipation, bitter taste in the mouth and chest pain in the pattern “Phlegm Heat in the Lungs”.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of clumping in the chest we’ve identified that a herbal formula called Xiao Xian Xiong Tang can help treat the patterns behind the symptom.